hail-is/hail/dev-docs/services/ci/README.md

     CI->>Github: Update github check
 ```

-## Merging PRs to the `main` branch
+## Merging PRs

-When a PR state changes, it will cause the `github_changed` flag to become dirty.

-During its update loop, the CI service will determine whether any PRs targeting its watched branches are elibible to
-be merged.

-Readiness is determined by github status checks.
-The following conditions must be met:
+Mergability is determined by:

-- The PR must be against the `main` branch
+- All required checks must be successful
-- The PR must have passed all tests in GCP
 - The PR must be approved

 The control flow from final approval to CI merging a PRs looks like:

 - The PR's state will change in github (either a check changes to SUCCESS, or a review is approved)
-- The github webhook callback will cause the `github_changed` flag will be marked as dirty for the `WatchedBranch`
+- The github webhook callback will cause the `github_changed` flag to be marked as dirty for the `WatchedBranch` which is the target of this PR
-- The `WatchedBranch`'s `_update` method in [`github.py`](../../../ci/ci/github.py) scans all PRs against the branch and updates state that helps determine mergeability.
+- The `WatchedBranch`'s `_update` method in [`github.py`](../../../ci/ci/github.py) scans all PRs against the branch and updates internal state that is used to calculate mergeability.
 - The `WatchedBranch`'s `_update` method in [`github.py`](../../../ci/ci/github.py) iterates again to merge all mergeable PRs, in priority order

 ## Deploying services to the live infrastructure